 I hate to break it to you, but this is a normal part of life.
 Even those hot flashes are normal.
 However, this doesn’t mean that you have to suffer.
 Naturopathic medicine can keep you feeling like your younger self with herbs and nutrition.

 6. Bowel Movements

 Yes, that’s right I am talking about poop.
 1-4 bowel movements per day is normal.
 When you look in the toilet it should be well-formed, in 1-3 pieces, and sink to the bottom.
 The color will depend on what you are eating but the green to brown range is normal

 We have all heard that our metabolism slows down as we age.
 While this might be true, it doesn’t mean that you give up.
 Change is normal, but maintaining a healthy diet and doing regular exercise (including weight-bearing exercise) can make this transition less noticeable.

 Totally normal.
 I hope you do lots of it.

 Making healthy food choices is a normal way to live your life.
 A healthy, nutritious diet can become the norm at your home if it’s not already.
 How can you start today?
 Increase the amount of veggies you eat every day!
 Still unsure of how to improve your diet?
 Make an appointment to come see me for a diet plan specifically for you.

-Naturopathic medicine should be a normal part of your healing journey 🙂 Naturopathic medicine can help prevent and treat those symptoms or diseases that are “abnormal”, or simply help improve your lifestyle with nutrition and nutrients.
+Naturopathic medicine should be a normal part of your healing journey and can help prevent and treat symptoms or diseases that are “abnormal”, or simply help improve your lifestyle with nutrition and nutrients.

 Wondering if something you’re experiencing is “normal”?
 Send me a message or call for a free 15 minute consultation!